BRL-CAD/brlcad/src/other/intaval/readme.txt

 	Minus N Point Box ---> Bag of Triangles (Plate Mode) Ring Mode Box -------> Bag of Triangles (Plate Mode) CAD Type Box --------> Bag of Triangles (Solid Mode)

+TGF is an INTAVAL Target Geometry File
+DRA is the Defence Research Agency established by the UK Ministry of Defence